Types of Degrees Missionary Studies Majors Are Getting

 |Hispanic or Latino||26|

-Americans aren’t the only ones with an interest in Missionary Studies.
+Students from other countries are interested in Missionary Studies, too.
 About 4.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea